K: McCartney Studio

 Meet the Artist

 I have a Bachelor of Fine Arts in Ceramics from Texas Tech University.
-I finished an artist residency at the Charles Adams Studio Project (CASP) in Lubbock, Texas (2016-2018).
+I am a former live/work artist with the Charles Adams Studio Project (CASP) in Lubbock, Texas (2016-2018).
 At the end of fall 2017, I took the leap from being a full time art teacher to full time studio artist.
-We have set up a home studio in Lubbock, TX.
-I still love to teach but now on a smaller scale with individual lessons and workshops.
-Teaching art has allowed me to grow as an artist and person by being able to share my love of art with others.
-Future plans with teaching, include traveling for workshops and online video tutorials.
+I have set up a small home studio in Lubbock, TX.

-In 2019 we started traveling to art festivals in Texas to sell and show my work.
+In 2019, alongside my husband Josh, we started traveling to art festivals in Texas to sell and show my work.
 Our booth received 1st place at the Harvest Moon Festival in Granbury, TX.
-Josh and I are working on getting into our first out of state art festival in 2020.

 Artist Statement

-I create artwork inspired by the natural world we live in with the addition of creatures that derive from books and stories of fantasy.
+I create artwork inspired by creatures that derive from books and stories of fantasy.
 The details lure me in: the tiny veins in leaves, the multi-faceted angles on a rock, and the heavy textures and patterns of a tree's bark.
 I combine the diversity of nature, myths and legends with the versatility of ceramics to create pieces that offer a tactile moment of discovery.
 Viewers physically sense the growth and structure in each individual carving when they hold a finished piece in their hand.
 Depending on the viewer's experience of nature, they may see patterns of animal fur, tree bark, or rock strata with the texture.
 By imprinting the beauty and structure of the environment into something as utilitarian as a set of cups, I create a pathway for the comfor, solidity, and organic elements of nature to become ingrained in a person's daily rituals.

 I begin my artistic process with thorough research into the colors and textures of natural habitats such as nests, decomposing wood, and mosses.
 I collect textures during my travels, bringing inspiration from Northern California, Oregon, New Mexico, and Utah as well as materials from my home in the Texas Panhandle.
 Some of my favorite materials include tree bark, shells, sea glass, rocks, driftwood and seeds.
 I also utilize handheld pieces of driftwood as tools while throwing on the wheel.